7thLucas/full-app-6a2e4-0ada5-4719/_doc/product-overview.md

 ## Users

 ### Customers
-GST-registered companies, saree weavers, job work persons, and handloom machine users across Tamil Nadu.
+GST-registered companies, saree weavers, job work persons, and handloom machine users across India.
 They need to see full machine specs, photos, and pricing quickly, then place an order or inquiry with minimal steps — on their own schedule, without calling the seller.

 ### Company / Admin
 The textile machine seller's team (Patheesh Engineering — GST-registered).
 They manage the product catalog (add, edit, remove listings), process incoming customer orders, generate GST-compliant invoices, and keep the storefront current — without needing technical expertise.